 Zoho Workplace for email hosting and collaboration tools on a tight budget

-IceWarp for customizing per-user storage options to manage costs
+IceWarp for user storage options

-Fastmail for customizing anti-spam rules
+Fastmail for privacy

 How we evaluate and test apps